ovosimpatico/CLI-TikTok/README.md

 </ol>

 ## About the project
 This is a TikTok archiver and viewer.
-Currently, it supports watching or archiving your liked tiktoks, or watching tiktoks from a specific creator.
+It supports watching or archiving your liked tiktoks or from a specific creator.

 ## Installation